timy352/exceltohtml/README.md

 ## DESCRIPTION

 This php script will convert an Excel .XLSX file to html and display the resultant code (including images) in a web page.
-It will recognise nearly all the formatting, images etc. in the original Excel XLSX document.
+It will recognise nearly all the formatting, images etc. in the original Excel XLSX document including the more common Conditional Formatting styles.
 At present it doesn't support graphs and charts.

 NOTE:- Needs at least php 5 and will run on up to (at least) php 8.1.